mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 astro dev start
 ```

 2. Use the Makefile command `astro-start` on `Terminal`.
-Just so you know, you might need to install the Makefile utility on your machine.
+So that you know, you might need to install the Makefile utility on your machine.

 ```bash
 astro-start